We may earn income from links in this post. Please read this Disclosure for details.

 The toppings are made to order and can be served sencilla (plain), with chorizo (sausage), tasajo (sliced beef), pollo (shredded chicken) or mixto with everything including Oaxacan cheese, shredded cabbage, refried beans, chiles and more.

-The perfect street food, it’s usually served folded in half and eaten on the go.
+This Oaxacan street food is usually served folded in half and eaten on the go.

-In Oaxaca City, locals flock to Tlayudas los Libres on Calle Libres after hours to satisfy their cravings for this unique Oaxacan snack after a night of partying.
+In Oaxaca City, locals flock to Tlayudas los Libres on Calle Libres after hours to satisfy their cravings after a night of partying.

 Also check out Tlayudas El Negro on Independencia near the Zócalo for tlayudas and a live performance of Oaxacan folk dances on weekend evenings.